18 Incredible Benefits of Magnesium Chloride

 How can I prepare magnesium chloride?

-Although you can buy magnesium chloride in pill form, there is also a formula to prepare it at home.
+You can buy magnesium chloride in pill form.
+However, there is also a formula to prepare it at home.
 You will need:

 - 1 wooden spoon